Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Support yourself**
     In Berlin, they only consider your self-employment income.
 They ignore income from your spouse and income from investments.[^22]

-In Berlin, there should be no pension or language requirement.[^39]
+In Berlin, if you have a *§21 Abs.
+1* or *2a* freelance visa, there should be no pension or language requirement.[^39]

 If you don't meet those requirements, follow the [requirements for everybody else](#everyone-else).
-In this case you will need a pension.
+Then you will need a pension.
 It might be easier to [apply for citizenship](#citizenship), because citizenship does not require a pension.

 ### If you live with a German citizen